PredictiveSingularity/.github/profile/README.md

 > Nothing is lost, nothing is created, everything is transformed.
 >  - *Elementary Treaty on Chemistry (1789) by Antoine Lavoisier*

+It never appeared.

-It never disapears.
-Only [Interacts](https://en.m.wikipedia.org/wiki/Structure_formation).
+It never disapeared.

+It only [Interacts](https://en.m.wikipedia.org/wiki/Structure_formation) with Itself.

-You come from it.
-You come back to it.
+You came from It.
+You come back towards It.

+You and All Energy are naturaly attracted to each other.

 ![universe](https://user-images.githubusercontent.com/79070834/218178827-b5a675e3-4bea-4af8-bc10-1c30378d6b8e.gif)